 What is Buddhism?

-The foundation of the teachings is to purely uphold vows of ethical discipline; the heart essence of the teachings is to diligently engage in the activities of meditation and study; and the fruition of the teachings is to enact benefit for the welfare of others.
+The foundation of the teachings is to purely uphold vows of ethical discipline.
+The heart essence of the teachings is to diligently engage in the activities of meditation and study.
+The fruition of the teachings is to enact benefit for the welfare of others.

 Buddhism is a spiritual path that seeks to eliminate the causes of suffering and create those of genuine happiness.
 This is a path taught by Buddhas.
 A buddha is anyone who, by practicing the path, has eliminated their ignorance and disturbing emotions, which are the root causes of suffering.
 To accomplish this, buddhas have awakened to the ultimate nature of reality, which is resplendent with positive qualities.